d-smith/aws-ruby-samples/README.md

 To create the set up above, follow these steps.

-1. In the directory above the one containing these scripts, create a config.yml file to contain your access key id and secret access key
+1. In the directory above the one containing these scripts, create a config.yml file to contain the IAM access key id and secret access key you intend to use when running the scripts.
+Note you will need the appropriate access policies associated with your IAM user as described below.

         vagrant@precise64:/vagrant/dev/aws-ruby-samples$ cat ../config.yml
         access_key_id: akeyid